olegpolivin/pruningExperiments/Results.md

 ![Imagine a LeNet-5 architecture](imgs/Architecture-of-LeNet-5.png "LeNet-5 architecture")

-Original paper is a bit different from the code given (for example, there was no ``Dropout``, ``hyperbolic tangent`` was used as an activation, number of filters is different, etc), but the idea is the same.
+Architecture in the original paper [Gradient-Based Learning Applied to Document Recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf) is a bit different from the code given (for example, there was no ``Dropout``, ``hyperbolic tangent`` was used as an activation, number of filters is different, etc), but the idea is the same.
 I will organize experiments as follows:

 1. Train the model using the original script (``lenet_pytorch.py``, although I made some modifications there).
 2. Perform evaluation of the model using the metrics defined above.